KristineProchnau/portfolio/projects/watermarks.md

 location: Destroyed
 main_image: /assets/texture-swatche_watermarks.jpg
 project_information:
-  project_caption: 'Vessels Enliven, Deterioration, Evaporation.
+  project_caption: 'Vessels: Enliven, Deterioration, Evaporation.
 Detail of Evaporation. '
   project_description: >-
     Watermarks explores the different lives of water through the forms of vessels that traditionally have been used to hold water.
 The series is